Clarity (mixtape): Background

+The first song that was released from Clarity was "Broken", on 25 April 2019 written by Petras herself and co-writer Anthony Medina.
+Petras later released one song every week to streaming services after that for ten weeks.
+Petras confirmed on Twitter that the tenth song that was released from Clarity, "Icy", was the actual lead single.

+Composition

 The album contains elements of synth-pop, bubblegum pop, hip hop, contemporary R&B, glam rock and emo pop.
+Reviewers also noted a shift towards darker themes and hip-hop influences on the project, though most still emphasized the danceable aspect of some tracks from the album.

 Critical reception

-On Metacritic, the album received a score of 83 out of 100, indicating "universal acclaim".
+On Metacritic, the project received a score of 83 out of 100, indicating "universal acclaim".
 Variety called the project "sturdy pop songcraft" and compared it favorably to Robyn's 1995 album Robyn Is Here, also making a comparison between Petras' career trajectory and that of Lorde.
 Comparing the record to the early 2000s pop hits of Britney Spears and Christina Aguilera, The Guardian gave the album 4 out of 5 stars and praised its power-pop sound.
 It also wrote that Petras' "addictively crafted bubblegum pop" makes her "sound like a superstar from a parallel universe", and praised her musical experimentation.
 Writing for Stereogum, Chris DeVille identified the main theme of the album as "looking for release through sex and materialism".
 DeVille noted that it marks a shift in Petras' content from "sparkling pop sound into a mistier, sadder, more hip-hop-adjacent territory" and praised it as "an impressive collection".
 Tyler Mazaheri of Flaunt favored the album's nontraditional single-a-week promotion and praised the project for its "catchy choruses layered over danceable beats", adding that "the album is sure to pack all the bops [audiences will] be hearing in the club for the unforeseeable future."
 In his review of the single "Icy", Michael Love Michael of Paper proclaimed "Kim Petras just might have released one of this year's most compelling pop collections."